-WHITE SANDS MISSILE RANGE, New Mexico -- Retired U.S. Army Col. Ben Skardon, 100, a survivor of the Bataan Death March and revered alumnus and professor emeritus of Clemson University, was once again the oldest by far of the 8,380 registered participants in the annual Bataan Memorial Death March at White Sands Missile Range, New Mexico March 25.
+WHITE SANDS MISSILE RANGE, New Mexico -- Retired U.S. Army Col. Ben Skardon, 100, a survivor of the Bataan Death March and revered alumnus and professor emeritus of Clemson University, was once again the oldest by far of the 8,380 registered participants in the annual Bataan Memorial Death March on March 25.

 “I am one of five brothers who served overseas in WWII.
-At one time two of us were MIA,” said Skardon during a speech after the ceremony.
+At one time, two of us were MIA,” Skardon said during a speech after the ceremony.
 “My oldest brother was captured during the Battle of the Bulge.
 I was captured by the Japanese in the surrender of Bataan.
-I began the march at ... the southernmost point on the Bataan peninsula, where I was an ambulatory patient recovering from a severe case of malaria which nearly cost me my life according to the doctor who treated me.”
+I began the march at ... the southernmost point on the Bataan peninsula, where I was an ambulatory patient recovering from a severe case of malaria, which nearly cost me my life, according to the doctor who treated me.”

-Skardon led his troops through some of the fiercest and bloodiest fighting of the war, earning two Silver Stars and two Bronze Stars for valor in combat, as well as a Purple Heart during the first four months of the war -- an incredible array of awards for any one soldier.
+Skardon led his troops through some of the fiercest and bloodiest fighting of the war, earning two Silver Stars and two Bronze Stars for valor in combat, as well as a Purple Heart during the first four months of the war -- an incredible array of awards for any soldier.

 On April 9, 1942, he became a prisoner of war with tens of thousands of his brothers-in-arms when American troops in that area of operation were forced to surrender to the Japanese.

-Skardon and his fellow POWs were marched 80 miles north by their ruthless captors in one of the most notorious war crimes in history: The Bataan Death March.
+Skardon and his fellow POWs were marched 80 miles north by their ruthless captors in one of the most notorious war crimes in history: the Bataan Death March.

-"Two incidents which occurred during the early stage of the march caused me to realize that I was in serious trouble with our captors.
-The first was the sight of two bodies of American soldiers in the middle of the road.
+"Two incidents which occurred during the early stage of the march caused me to realize that I was in serious trouble with our captors," Skardon said.
+"The first was the sight of two bodies of American soldiers in the middle of the road.
 They had been run over by numerous Japanese trucks until their bodies looked like cardboard images.

-"The second episode occurred when our column was halted along the roadside and I and two soldiers at the back of the column tried to answer a call from nature.
+"The second episode occurred when our column was halted along the roadside, and I and two soldiers at the back of the column tried to answer a call from nature.
 I squatted down with the two soldiers behind me.
-I heard a thud and the soldier behind me said ‘They bayoneted him!’
+I heard a thud and the soldier behind me said, ‘They bayoneted him!’
 Instantly we pulled up our trousers and rushed to the back of the column as quickly as we could.
 I was terrorized.
 From then on, I realized that survival would be first and foremost our way of life.”

 Skardon, already weak and starving from months of intense fighting and illness, was herded with other sick, wounded and starving soldiers through the searing heat of the Philippine jungles.